fdelgadodelapuente/tandemx/README.md

 <img width="534" height="435" alt="filt_bistat_masked.4alks_4rlks_hgt.unw.geo.png" src="filt_bistat_masked.4alks_4rlks_hgt.unw.geo.png" />

 CoSSC interferogram spaning the 2018 eruption of Sierra Negra caldera.
 The reference phase is from the 0.4 arcsec TanDEM-X DEM (Galetto et al., 2024).
+The intererogram shows topographic changes due to multiple lava flows and a propagating horizontal sill.

 If you use this software, please cite the following papers